scoshield/scoshield/README.md

 - 👋 Hi, I’m @scoshield
-- 👀 I’m interested in application development, application security and cybersecurity
+- 👀 I’m interested in application development, application and information security
-- 🌱 I’m currently working with PHP/VueJS/Python and Javascript and learning CEH on the sides.
+- 🌱 I’m currently working with PHP/VueJS/Python and Javascript.
 - 💞️ I’m looking to collaborate on projects that would challenge my routine and stretch my learning spectrum.
 - 📫 Interested to chat?
 You can reach me on Twitter @scoshield